pgg1610/blog_fastpages/_posts/2021-05-21-MaterialInformatics_Resources.md

 Machine learning in atomic-scale modeling is often used to replace expensive ab initio methods with cheaper approximations.
 While certainly lucractive an additional consideration for ML use-case is its utility as a surrogate model to help researchers identify interesting regions in the material space.
 It also helps to decode the 'intuition' and serendipity involved in material development and hopefully provide a rigorous data driven basis for a design decision.

-Below are some (recent) review, articles, resources I've found useful to document the state-of-the-art for material informatics.
+Below are some (recent) review, articles, resources I've found that document the state-of-the-art for material informatics.
+It goes without saying that this is a highly biased and a non-exhaustive listing of articles covering only the ones I've read.
+The idea with this document is to provide a starting point in understanding the general status of the field.

-## REVIEWS:
+## Reviews:

 1. C. Chen, Y. Zuo, W. Ye, X. Li, Z. Deng, and S. P. Ong, “A Critical Review of Machine Learning of Energy Materials,” Adv.
 Energy Mater., vol. 1903242, p.
 1903242, Jan.
 2020.